 So there we have it 10 off the beaten path vacations in Europe.
 Take the road less travelled.
-Alternative European city breaks that aren’t Paris or Amsterdam (don’t even get me started on London!).
-Get out there and see something that’s not on 20 of your friends Instagram feed.
-Europe has so much to offer no matter what kind of holiday you are after.
+Alternative European city breaks that aren’t Paris, Amsterdam or London.
+Why not get out there and see something that’s not on 20 of your friends Instagram feed?
+These alternative European destinations have so much to offer no matter what kind of holiday you are after.

 How to travel better for less